-Unlike some cities, Tampa isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Tampa are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tampa is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Tampa is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Tampa who work in office and administrative support (11.93%), sales jobs (11.64%), and management occupations (11.07%).

 Also of interest is that Tampa has more people living here who work in computers and math than 95% of the places in the US.

 Tampa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The education level of Tampa citizens is very high relative to the national average among all cities (21.84%): 38.59% of adults in Tampa have a bachelor's degree or even advanced degree.
+The citizens of Tampa are very well educated compared to the average community in the nation: 38.59% of adults in Tampa have a bachelor's degree or even advanced degree.